Twelve Years Without Ty

 But death.
 That obviously wasn’t the release from the pain that I wanted for him.

-I didn’t know or understand grief at the time, but over the last 12 years I have developed a close and intimate relationship with that shadow that follows me everywhere.
-I have control of it now - most of the time.
-I can easily distract myself and redirect to help shoo it away, and I can also decide when to let the shadow engulf me.
+I didn’t know or understand grief at the time, but over the last 12 years I have developed a close and intimate relationship with the shadow of grief that follows me everywhere.
+I have control over it now - most of the time.
+I can easily distract myself and redirect to force it away, and I can also decide when to let the shadow engulf me.
 Today is always a day that I allow the grief in.
 I will sit with it today and I will allow the memories to wash over me because I never want to forget a single moment with him, not even those that are most painful.

 One of the greatest gifts Ty gave me - and all of us - is perspective.
 It’s hard to explain to new friends just how far Ty’s story reached, and how many lives he touched.
 Thousands of little kids have since been allowed to climb the high slide and jump in muddy puddles.
 Thank you, everyone, for keeping his memory alive in that way.